joshdholtz/joshdholtz.github.com/_posts/2021-01-13-launching-an-otter-rss-reader.md

 ## _Why did you make An Otter RSS?_

-I was developing another in July of 2020.
+I was developing another app in July of 2020.
 This app was my first app built completely in SwiftUI.
 I was ending reading a lot of Swift and SwiftUI blogs since I didn't really know what I was doing at the time.
 I realized I wanted to keep up with all the blogs I was finding.
 I've never been a big RSS reader but this seemed like the time to get into it.
 I wasn't going to be a power user so I wasn't looking to pay for anything that required a subscription.
 But I _did_ want my feeds to sync between my iPhone, iPad, and Mac.
 It turns out (at that time) I couldn't find one that I liked.

 **So I decided to make my own 😜**